 To date, academic efforts to research MSIs have been ad hoc and small-scale, largely conducted by individual academics within disciplinary silos.
 The political function and dynamics of MSIs also remain under-researched, even as many of these initiatives have become significant sites of contention between civil society, governments, and the private sector.
 In addition, research on MSI functioning has yet to concretely integrate perspectives on MSI functioning from the communities and individuals whose rights and well-being MSIs are intended to address.
 This fragmentation inhibits the capacity for MSIs to develop as robust and effective global accountability initiatives.

-To close this knowledge gap, MSI Integrity has partnered with the John Parke Young Initiative on the Global Economy at Occidental College and the Albert Hirschman Centre on Democracy at the Graduate Institute, Geneva to launch a Global Research Network on MSIs.
-The Research Network brings together academics, applied researchers, and MSI practitioners to deepen academic engagement with multi-stakeholder initiatives (MSIs) as governance mechanisms for the private sector.
+To close this knowledge gap, MSI Integrity partnered with the John Parke Young Initiative on the Global Economy at Occidental College and the Albert Hirschman Centre on Democracy at the Graduate Institute, Geneva to launch a Global Research Network on MSIs.
+The Research Network brigns together academics, applied researchers, and MSI practitioners to deepen academic engagement with multi-stakeholder initiatives (MSIs) as governance mechanisms for the private sector.
 The network facilitates collaboration over research agendas, convenes conferences, and supports robust empirical research on the politics, impacts, and evolution of MSIs.
+It is an autonomous network and is run separately from MSI Integrity.

-This academic research network focuses on four workstreams:
+This academic research network was launched with a focus on four workstreams:

 (1) Conducting research on the global landscape of MSIs, such as mapping the global landscape of MSIs and publishing comparative data on MSI design, standards, and governance;

 (2) Convening a community of thought and practice around MSIs through a series of academic convenings.
 The first convening was hosted by the John Parke Young Initiative at Occidental College in Los Angeles, California in April 2017.
 Future convenings are expected to rotate between Global North and Global South institutions;

 (3) Supporting the evolution of a multi-disciplinary research agenda that poses important questions regarding the form, function, and impact of MSIs, and coordinating publication of research;